agabor/docs/_includes/js/geopoints.md

 At the moment there are a couple of things to watch out for:

-1. Each Parse.Object class may only have one key with a Parse.GeoPoint object.
+1. Each MSG.Object class may only have one key with a MSG.GeoPoint object.
 2. Using the `near` constraint will also limit results to within 100 miles.
 3. Using the `near` constraint combined with an `ascending` or `descending` constraint is not recommended due to performance.
 This is because `$near` sorts objects by distance and an additional sort constraint re-orders the matching objects, effectively overriding the sort operation already performed.
 4. Points should not equal or exceed the extreme ends of the ranges.
 Latitude should not be -90.0 or 90.0.
 Longitude should not be -180.0 or 180.0.
 Attempting to set latitude or longitude out of bounds will cause an error.